graceli/thesis/thesis_notes.md

 			- Allow reversible binding (be careful of reversible binding term usage with experimentalists, all binding is reversible ... except the ones that are covalently attached to the binding site)
 	- Results - do more comparisons of the systems.
 Comment on the experimental discrepancies (including concentration and peptide:inositol ratio descrepancy).
 What about the length of the peptide?
 	- Elaborate on your hypothesis of why inositol is inhibiting fibril formation
+	- If inositol works by competitive inhibition - how do they actually measure that in the brain?
+	- Something about the BBB (this is a recurring theme)
 	- Connect the simulation movie shown to the thread of the talk
 		- Say: "Water is removed for clarity"
+	- Why also study chiro-?

 	- *Explain how the activity of the drug relates to its Kd* (TODO)
+	- Do not delete the words "in vitro"
+	- "well-known" - replace with "it's shown by NMR spectroscopy".
+Well-known means VERY convincing experiments.
+	- Another recurring comment - be explicit in hypothesis.
+Refine hypothesis.
+Be explicit in presentation.

+	- Cite experimental conditions (5 mM citation)

+	- make it clear what is done, and what is still ongoing

 	- Possible audience type questions:
 		- How do you know your force field is good enough to distinguish between scyllo and chiro binding to F?
 				- A: We found a difference in binding mode (see binding to F)
 				- We're getting close to expt concentrations for functional activity
 				- Why is KLVFFAE relevant in the context of AD / Abeta42?

+Oct 30, 2009
+- Dan Kirschner - saw loss of intra-sheet signal (Q: was this ever published?)
+- *Important* - explain binding affinity - why no difference?
+	- inositol doesn't act on KLVFFAE
+	- some how separate out the binding modes that they have in common?

+- Note C-terminus difference for Ab40 and Ab42 (it is a hairpin for 42?)
+- cooperativity question (don't remember what this was about)
+- Joanne: chiro doesn't work as a drug as it can't get transported into the brain

+## What I should review
+- AD
+- Inositol background
+- Thermodynamic vs kinetic
+	- thermodynamic is related to binding
+			- related to the amount in the brain and you can get a high concentration in the brain
+- Binding constants
+	- review all "theory" behind this
+	- ITC to determine binding
+- What exactly is a small molecule?
+	- A low molecular weight molecule that is not a polymer.
+	- restricted to something that binds a biopolymer with high affinity?
+(REF?)

+- It was indicated that high molar ratio is the most important b/c it may reveal cooperativity effects which are not considered in current simulations.

+- JoAnne
+	- Abeta42 + scyllo -> disaggregate over time (a long time - how long? weeks?).
+Personal communications - this is not published data
+	- Fiber, preformed

+- IC50 is not calculated for inositol

+- mass spec data (Austin Yang)
+	- Abeta42 binds 1 scyllo or 2 scyllo suggests that scyllo has some stable interactions with Abeta42 that does not exist with Abeta40
+	- Abeta40 nothing
+- Note osmolyte effect b/c does not work for Abeta40 => unlikely to be crowding

 # Other chapters notes
 ### Some of this might not appear in the actual thesis